Kuroneer/tsh_totp_wrapper/README.md

 ## License

-This project is less than 150 lines long and thus it's released to the public domain.
+This project is less than 170 lines long and thus it's released to the public domain.
+Check [LICENSE](LICENSE) for more information.